oneapi-src/level-zero-spec/tools/PROG.md

 ## Introduction

+Intel GPUs includes programmable infrastructure designed to support performance debugging.
+The API described in this document provides access to hardware metrics.
+It is important to understand that the hardware programming is in most cases global.
+This generally means that if a software tool or an application is using the hardware features no other application can reliably use the same resources.

+The intention of this API is to support performance debug and it is not advised to use it in regular execution.

+### Software abstraction of hardware counting

+The hardware infrastucture consists of non-programmable pre-defined set of counters, a programmable network of connections that work with a separate set of counters as well as other types of counters.
+For sake of simplicity the smallest unit of configuration is a Metric Group.
+Metric Groups are sets of metrics that provide certain perspective on workload's performance.
+The groups aggregate metrics, define hardware programming and available collection methods.
+An application may choose to collect data from a number of Metric Groups provided that they all belong to different domains.
+[Domains](#dom) are used as a software representation of independent hardware resources that can safely be used concurrently.

+### Sampling types

+Sampling types are a software representation of hardware capabilities in terms of reading metrics.
+Each Metric Group provides information which sampling types it supports.

+All available sampling types are defined in ::xet_metric_group_sampling_type.
+- Information about supported sampling types for a given Metric Group is provided in
+  ::xet_metric_group_properties_t.samplingType.
+- It's possible that Xe provides multiple Metric Groups with the same names but different sampling types.
+- When enumerating, it's important to choose a Metric Group which supports the desired sampling type.

+### <a name="dom">Domains</a>

+Every Metric Group belongs to a given domain (::xet_metric_group_properties_t.domain).
+- Each domain represents an exclusive resource used by the Metric Group.
+- It's possible to simultaneously gather data for two different Metric Groups, only if they belong to a different domain.

+# <a name="enu">Enumeration</a>

 Available metrics are organized into Metric Groups.
 - Individual Metric Group represents a uniform hardware counter configuration used for measurements.
 - During data collection, data for the whole Metric Group is gathered.